 - To Gain Muscle: Try performing 3 to 4 sets of 8 to 12 repetitions with a moderate to heavy load.

 - To Build Strength: Go heavy and do 4 to 5 sets of 6 to 8 reps of dumbbell rows with a heavy weight.
 Don’t be afraid to use lifting straps!

 - Your First Time: If you’re just starting out with the dumbbell row, keep it simple and do 3 sets of 10 reps.

 Here are three benefits you’ll get from adding the dumbbell row into your training routine.

 Stronger Back and Grip

-The dumbbell row is a key back-building exercise for lifters, athletes, and general fitness goers alike.
-You can do dumbbell rows to develop back strength and muscle hypertrophy, with additional benefits of increased grip and biceps development when done in higher training volumes.
+The dumbbell row is a key back-building exercise for lifters, athletes, and general fitness-goers alike.
+You can do dumbbell rows to develop back strength and muscle hypertrophy, with additional benefits of improved grip strength and biceps development when done in higher training volumes.

 The dumbbell row can help to increase back strength and posture, as it develops many muscle groups that retract the shoulder blades.
 Individuals who slouch, sit at a desk, and round forward during sets of deadlifts can all integrate back exercises like the single-arm dumbbell row to help strengthen the back and improve their posture.

 The dumbbell row targets the back, grip muscles, and arms.
 Those muscle groups are responsible for assisting in movements like squats, deadlifts, bench press, and maintaining positional strength in Olympic lifts.
 Stronger back muscles can ultimately lead to better performance overall.